dvanderburg/silex-batched-request/README.md

 ## Simple Batched Requests

 Send a basic batched request by sending an HTTP post to the url you configured the service provider with (/batch/ by default).
 This example will perform two GET requests and a POST, returning an array of responses.
+If sending in form data via the body parameter you will need to specify the content type(application/x-www-form-urlencoded or application/json).

 HTTP POST Example:
 ```